-We have audited the financial statements for the above company ("the Company") ,which comprise the balance sheet as at 31st December 2020, the income and expenditure account ,statement of changes in equity and cash flow statement for the period then ended ,and notes to the financial statements , including a summary of the significant accounting policies set out in note 2.
-The financial framework that has been applied in their preparation is applicable Irish law and Accounting Standards ,including Financial Reporting Standard 102 The Financial Reporting Standard applicable in the UK and Republic of Ireland as modified by the Statement of Recommended Practice "Accounting and Reporting by Charities", "Charities SORP (FRS 102)" effective 1st January 2019.
+We have audited the financial statements for the above company ("the Company") ,which comprise the balance sheet as at 31st December 2022, the income and expenditure account ,statement of changes in equity and cash flow statement for the period then ended ,and notes to the financial statements , including a summary of the significant accounting policies set out in note 2.
+The financial reporting framework that has been applied in their preparation is Irish law and Accounting Standards ,including FRS 102 The Financial Reporting Standard applicable in the UK and Republic of Ireland issued in the United Kingdom by the Financial Reporting Council as modified by the Statement of Recommended Practice "Accounting and Reporting by Charities", "Charities SORP (FRS 102).

-In our opinion,the financial statements of the Company give a true and fair view of the state of the assets , liabilities and financial position of the company as at 31st December 2020,and of its profit for the period then ended and are prepared in all material respects, in accordance with the Irish law and FRS 102 , the Financial Reporting Standard applicable in the UK and the Republic of Ireland issued by the Financial Reporting Council.
-They have been prepared in accordance with the requirements of the Companies Act 2014.
+In our opinion the financial statements:

+- give a true and fair view of the assets, liabilities and financial position of the Company as at 31st December 2022 and of its loss for the year then ended. - have been properly prepared in accordance with FRS 102 The Financial Reporting Standard applicable in the UK and Republic of Ireland; and - have been properly prepared in accordance with the requirements of the Companies Act 2014.